te past tense Haitian creole

 Explanation

-How do you tell someone that something or an event happened in the past?
-In English, we use words like ‘had’ (she had a baby), ‘was’ (the building was tall), and adding -ed to a Verb (John walked to school).
-This is called the past tense.
-In Haitian Creole, we use one word to show someone that an event already happened: te.
-The hard part is that there is no direct English translation for ‘te’.
-We just need to memorize when to use it.
+To express that something happened in the past, English uses words like “had” (she had a baby), “was” (the building was tall), and adds -ed to verbs (John walked to school).
+This is known as the past tense.
+In Haitian Creole, we use the word “te” to indicate that an event has already occurred.
+Unlike English, “te” does not have a direct translation and must be memorized.

 Important rules when using 'te'